kentnf/VirusDetect/README.md

 - database archives will be distributed separately from source code
 - users will install them with `virusdetect db download`
+- maintainers can generate release-ready bundles with `virusdetect db bundle`
 - runtime lookup will use:
   - `VIRUSDETECT_DB_DIR` if set
   - `./database` when it already contains a valid v2 database